open-goal/jak-project/README.md

 Asset Extraction Tool
 -----------------------
 Not started yet.
-The simplest version of this tool is just to use the decompiler logic to turn the level/art-group/texture/TXT files into GOAL source code, and copy all STR/sound/visibility files.
+The simplest version of this tool is just to use the decompiler logic to turn the level/art-group/texture/TXT files into GOAL source code, and copy all STR/sound/visibility files, as these don't need to be modified.

+Eventually this should export to a more useful format.

 File formats:
 - [ ] Art group (a GOAL object format)